ar-io/aos/process/README.md

 .done
 ```

 Next - you'll need to create a separate process to tick the state.
 Align the tick interval with the epoch duration.
+Once the handler is added, be sure to run `.monitor` in aos to enable the ticking.
+Ideally this is done at the approximate minute mark of the epoch.

 ```bash
 > aos --cron 5-minutes